Rare tornado damages homes in Washington state

 “So glad he’s OK because the whole back window just busted in,” Silverman said.
 “It was just crazy.
 I’ve never seen anything like this in my life.”

+The Kitsap County Sheriff’s Office called the damage “catastrophic,” saying it was contained to neighborhoods east and south of a Walmart in Port Orchard.
+Power lines were down and roads were closed in the area, the sheriff’s office said.

+About 50 buildings were affected, Deputy Scott Wilson told the Seattle Times.

-KOMO-TV reports damage has been reported on Rhapsody Drive and at the Bethel Tavern.
+KOMO-TV reports damage was reported on Rhapsody Drive and at the Bethel Tavern.

 Video from the television station’s helicopter at the scene showed trees down, homes with roofs ripped off and debris scattered across yards.

+The state averages 2.5 tornadoes a year, but December tornadoes are extremely rare, the weather service said on Twitter.

+Most tornadoes in Washington are rated EF-0s with minor damage, Bower said.

-Port Orchard is about 15 miles (24 kilometers) west of Seattle, across Puget Sound.
+Port Orchard is about 15 miles (24 kilometers) west of Seattle, across Puget Sound on the Kitsap Peninsula.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.